dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 A: Try the '-altinput' command line switch.

 Q: I get a message 'Cannot initialize' when I try to enter network game.
-A: There's no fix; use stanard DK with IPX fix for multiplayer.
+A: There's no fix; use standard DK with IPX fix for multiplayer.

-Q: There are no special eye effects when I posses Beetle, Fly,
+Q: There are no special eye effects when I possess Beetle, Fly,
     Dragon, Tentacle etc.!
-A: Lense effect only work if the game detects over 16MB RAM.
+A: Lens effect only work if the game detects over 16MB RAM.
    Also, make sure that "fxdata/lenses.cfg" is present and not damaged.

+Q: After some time of gameplay, many in-game elements stops working.
+    Creature spells and some keeper spells (ie. Create Imp spell) ain't working.
+Same with placing traps/doors, and creating gold piles.
+A: The game has a limit for amount of 'things' - these 'things' are
+    all the objects that generate sprites (graphic representations as an image).
+They are limited to 2047, and if all slots are taken, it's no longer possible to create spell shots, gold piles or doors.
+    Creatures have additional limit - even if there are still free 'thing' slots, they are limited to 255.

 Q: I've found a cheat menu, but it doesn't work!
 A: The three cheat menus are only partially functional.